He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 It is strange, having a concern that you can't share.
 It's probably nothing, but it could be everything.
 I was worried that the doctor would say something like "Well, it's a good thing we caught this when we did," and I'd be told that it was a lifetime of diet and pills and very careful exercise and eggshell fragile carefulness.
 Knowing that things are probably okay and not to worry is not the same as being told that "Yep, it's fine.
 You're good.
 Keep doing what you're doing and go have fun."

-And having that stamp of approval is pretty damn awesome.
+And having that stamp of approval is pretty wonderfully awesome.

 So I don't know if I'm big hearted, but I can now confirm that at the very least I am not broken hearted and from the looks of things I am good hearted.